Upgrade overview

 Important

 Do not execute the following step until the Project Quay UI is available.
-Do not upgrade the Project Quay Operator on System B and on System C until the UI is available on System A.
+Do not upgrade the Project Quay registry on System B and on System C until the UI is available on System A.

 Note